laravel/docs/database-testing.md

 <a name="creating-models"></a>
 ### Creating Models

-Once you have defined your factories, you may use the static `factory` method provided by the `Illuminate\Database\Eloquent\Factories\HasFactory` trait on your Eloquent models in order to instantiate a factory instance for that model:
+Once you have defined your factories, you may use the static `factory` method provided to your models by the `Illuminate\Database\Eloquent\Factories\HasFactory` trait in order to instantiate a factory instance for that model:

     namespace App\Models;